fingerprintjs/fingerprintjs/README.md

 fingerprintjs.

-### The library is currently under development and only partially usable.
+### The library is currently under development and backwards compatibility is not guaranteed!
+#### However, it follows the semver so you should be able to figure breaking changes from the version.

 ### Usage